By Heartland News

 MISSISSIPPI COUNTY, MO (KFVS) - A Mississippi County teen faces assault charges after police say he shot a gun in his family's home because his mother was late picking him up from school.

-Investigators say 17-year-old Dillion Murphy's mother told him he would have to leave the house after he told her he was quitting school.
+Investigators say 17-year-old Dillion Murphy's mother told him he would have to leave the house or get a job after he told her he was quitting school.

 According to police, Murphy admits to firing a round into a wall of the home out of anger.